0xor0ne/awesome-list/README.md

 * [HackTricks][467]: hacking trick/technique/whatever
 * [HashCat][238]: password recovery utility.
 * [Heroinn][474]: Rust cross platform C2/post-exploitation framework.
+* [Houdini][477]: rust library that allows you to delete your executable while it's running.
 * [Impacket][337]: collection of Python classes for working with network protocols.
+* [Intruducer][476]: Rust crate to load a shared library into a Linux process without using ptrace.
 * [IntruderPayloads][316]: collection of Burpsuite Intruder payloads.
 * [LaZagne][337]: retrieve passowrds.
 * [Link][475]: command and control framework written in rust.